 The pyramid concept

-The use of the geometric shape of the triangle is used to describe many models: needs mapping according to Maslow, food categories to consume, risks and gravity according to Heinrich, … The triangle highlights a voluminous base supporting a narrow top .
+The use of the geometric shape of the triangle is used to describe many models: needs mapping according to Maslow, food categories to consume, risks and gravity according to Heinrich, … Usually, the triangle highlights a voluminous base supporting a narrow top .

 In Maslow’s hierarchy, we find the basic physiological needs at the bottom and personal fulfillment at the top.
 The base of the food pyramid contains water, its top, sweet products.
 In Heinrich’s model we find a large number of incidents or risks at the base for a fatal accident or a disaster at the top.